 In 1964, the foundation of four distinctive faculties of Russian, Chinese, English and French language was decided by the Ministry of Education and Training.

-In 1967, Pham Van Dong, the former Prime Minister of the Democratic Republic of Vietnam, signed the decision to divide Hanoi University of Education into three teacher education universities under the management of the Ministry of Education and Training, known as Hanoi University of Education No.1, Hanoi University of Education No. 2, and Hanoi University of Foreign Language Education.
-The foundation of Hanoi University of Foreign Language Education on the basis of four foreign language faculties of Hanoi University of Education was a milestone in the national education of graduates majoring in foreign languages, meeting the urgent need of training qualified teachers and officials of foreign languages in the context of the national resisting war against the American invasion.
+In 1967, Pham Van Dong, the former Prime Minister of the Democratic Republic of Vietnam, signed the decision to divide Hanoi University of Education into three teacher education universities under the management of the Ministry of Education and Training, known as Hanoi University of Education No.1, Hanoi University of Education No. 2, and Hanoi University of Foreign Language Education, otherwise referred to as Hanoi University of Education No.3.
+The foundation of Hanoi University of Foreign Language Education on the basis of four foreign language faculties of Hanoi University of Education was a milestone in the national education of graduates majoring in foreign languages, meeting the urgent need of training qualified teachers and officials with foreign language competence in the context of the national resistant war against the American invasion.

 - 1955 founded as Institute of Foreign Languages to train foreign language teachers, practitioners and specialists with two languages, including Russian and Chinese.

 - 1958 became Faculty of Foreign Languages under Hanoi University of Education (HUE) with four languages, including Russian, Chinese, English and French.

 - 1967 became Hanoi University for Foreign Language Language Teachers (separated from HUE) with the main mission was to train foreign language teachers for secondary and tertiary education institutions of the country.